- 2525 N. Montana Ave.

 That 1989 legislation also allowed the lottery to pay more in prizes and to offer sales performance bonuses to retailers and sales staff members.

-Montana is the only lottery to offer sports fantasy games with the debut of Montana Sports Action in 2008.
+The Montana Lottery began offering sports fantasy games with the debut of Montana Sports Action in 2008.
 The pari-mutuel games were created in collaboration with the Montana Board of Horse Racing.
-Players create fantasy football or auto racing teams for a chance to win big based on the results of the events.
+Players can create fantasy football or auto racing teams for a chance to win big based on the results of the events.

 Originally, Montana Lottery proceeds were allocated to the Teachers Retirement Fund for the purpose of holding the line on or reducing property taxes.
 In 1990, the legislature changed the beneficiary to the Office of Public Instruction School Equalization Account.
 A year later, the Board of Crime Control was given a small share to help fund juvenile detention centers.

-In 1995, legislative action sent all Lottery revenues to the state’s General Fund, where they remain today.
-The General Fund provides money for state programs which do not have dedicated revenue sources, such as education, health and public safety.
+In 1995, legislative action sent all Lottery revenues to the state’s General Fund.
+Since then, Lottery dollars have helped provide money for state programs which do not have dedicated revenue sources, such as education, health and public safety.